-Consider this scenario: A security manager has been struggling for years to sustain a consistent security awareness program, but adoption has never taken off.
-She’s tried everything – shorter courses, longer compliance windows and even incentives, but nothing seems to work.
-Constant training reminders are eating up her time, employees are apathetic, and the leadership team is on the brink of re-allocating her training budget.
+Consider this scenario.
+A security manager has been struggling for years to sustain a consistent security awareness program, but adoption has never taken off.
+She’s tried everything: shorter courses, longer compliance windows, even incentives, but nothing seems to work.
+Constant training reminders are eating up her time, employees are apathetic and the leadership team is on the brink of re-allocating her training budget.
 She’s frustrated because, while she knows that a consistent program is crucial to her company’s security, she has no idea how to get her employees engaged.

 Gamification can help!

 Gamification in security awareness training has gained popularity in recent years as a motivational strategy.
 With gamification, standard training is converted into a format that resembles –– you guessed it –– a game.
 Gamified courses may utilize points, leaderboards, badges, puzzles, scenarios and timing rewards.
 They all share a common goal: to make training more engaging and fun while simultaneously promoting learning.

 How does it work?

 By its design, gamification increases engagement because it feels more like playing than studying.
 In addition, because gamified training adds gaming elements to traditional eLearning design, most users find increased interest in the content that is being presented.
 In a gamified course, users must participate more actively; rather than just clicking through slides and answering periodic questions, they’re faced with interactive scenarios, clocks to beat and more sophisticated navigation.
 While they may not be participating in a “true” game, users often find themselves caught up in the scenarios or competition, while at the same time absorbing the information and mastering the behaviors embedded in the learning.